 Regarding the strategy for graduate enrollment management, the university will build on recent successes of its partnership with Study Group, a leading provider of international services.
-The first cohort of these international recruits started in Fall 2022, and Florida Atlantic has already added 1,000 graduate students in areas such as such as computer science, business analytics, engineering, and related technology fields.
-FAU's pending ascension to R1 status will also be accompanied by growth in funded doctoral assistantships, primarily in STEM and health fields.
+The first cohort of these international recruits started in Fall 2022, and Florida Atlantic has already added 1,100 graduate students in areas such as computer science, business analytics, engineering, and related technology fields.
+FAU's recent ascension to R1 status will also be accompanied by growth in funded doctoral assistantships, primarily in STEM and health fields.

 A key component of FAU's enrollment management strategy will be ensuring adequate infrastructure is in place, including from a facilities and human resources planning lens.
-To that end, the university aspires to expand oncampus housing launching in Fall 2026, pending appropriate review and approvals, and is assessing other campus operations.
-At the same time, Florida Atlantic is also conducting additional analyses to ensure it has adequate numbers of instructors (current estimates include a need to net 145 new faculty members to maintain current ratio and continue to improve student success outcomes), academic advisors (current estimates include a need to net 20 additional staff members plus enhancements to the current career ladder for advising), and other support services to sustain this strategic growth plan.
+To that end, the university aspires to expand on-campus housing launching in Fall 2026, pending appropriate review and approvals, and is assessing other campus operations.
+At the same time, Florida Atlantic conducted additional analyses to ensure it has adequate numbers of instructors (estimates show a need to net 145 new faculty members to maintain current ratio and continue to improve student success outcomes), academic advisors (estimates include a need to net 20 additional staff members plus enhancements to the current career ladder for advising), and other support services to sustain this strategic growth plan.